kushal-10/inventory-dynamics/docs/single_sourcing/intro_single_sourcing.rst

 Introduction
 ============

-Single-sourcing problems are common in inventory management and involve finding the optimal order quantities to minimize costs associated with holding excess inventory and experiencing shortages.
+Single-sourcing problems are common in inventory management and involve finding the optimal order quantities to minimize costs associated with holding excess inventory and experiencing shortages facing stochastic demands.
 This guide explains the basic concepts and introduces controllers available in ``idinn`` to solve these problems.

 Key Concepts
 ------------